 Under correction - too short time correction on autopilot.
 The ship turns too late and the course becomes unstable.

 Over correction - too long time correction on autopilot - the ship turns before it should.

 The perfect path - appropriate number of seconds added for delayed autopilot.

-Vessels with a wind speed sensor have a panel in the lower left of the screen that shows wind- speed and direction, in addition to the meteorological name.
+Vessels equipped with an anemometer have a panel in the lower left of the screen that shows wind- speed and direction, in addition to the meteorological name.

-By clicking on Arrows, two arrows near the ship opens, that shows the wind direction.
-The red arrow shows the wind direction at the moment, the green arrow shows the average wind direction for the last 10 minutes.
+Click on Arrows - two arrows near the ship opens.
+The red arrow shows the wind direction at the moment, and the green arrow shows the average wind direction for the last 10 minutes.

 Click More to open a graphical overview of the wind direction and - strength at a given period of time.

 The panel displays the wind speed and direction at the moment, average wind speed for the last 10 minutes, and relative wind speed and direction.
 The graphs shows the wind speed over some time, and the arrows in the lower panel shows the variation in wind direction.

-The graphs displays the wind data for a period of up to 24 hours.
+The graphs can display wind data for the past 24 hours.

-The timeline view can be changed by clicking the arrow at the lower right.
+The timeline view can be changed by clicking the arrow in the lower right.

 Calibrating the wind speed sensor

-To get an accurate measurement of wind direction and speed, the wind speed sensor must be placed in parallel with the ships center line.
-Measure the eviation relative to the centerline, click Calibrate and enter the value.
+To get an accurate measurement of wind direction and speed, the anemometer must be placed in parallel with the vessels center line.
+Measure the eviation relative to the centerline, click Calibrate and enter the offset value.

 The temperature in the upper water layers can be measured either by a separate temperature sensor or an integrated temperature sensor in the echosounder.
 The value is displayed in the Temperature panel in the lower left part of the screen.